 There is no one-size-fits-all diploma as each of our children have different needs, but we are lucky in Strasbourg to be able to choose between the French Bac, the European Baccalaureate and the IB diploma –there is certainly one that is a good fit for your child!

-Catering to both the international population and local population looking for international education, International School Strasbourg offers a bespoke program from kindergarten to graduation.
+Catering to both the international population and local population looking for international education, International School Strasbourg offers a bespoke program from preschool to graduation.

 © 2023 International School Strasbourg SAS